SimoneTestino/SimoneTestino/content/ColivingLiguria/System/Story and Motivation.md

 Where could I possibly find the space to build a lab?
 What landlord, especially in a city, would let me set up prototyping equipment, test large-scale hardware, and run a workshop?

 That’s when the vision for [[ColivingLiguria]] snapped into focus.
 This wouldn't just be a solution to my housing problem.
-It would be the physical **launchpad** for my *other* company—a project that, like [[ColivingLiguria]], has since been validated by securing funding from the [[Bando Pubblico Fesr 2021-2027.
-OS 1.3]].
+It would be the physical **launchpad** for my *other* company—a project that, like [[ColivingLiguria]], has since been validated by securing funding from the [[FESR Azione 1.3.3.
+EU Grant]].

 To get it all running, I wouldn’t need a team of expensive contractors.
 I would need a community.
 I would need volunteers.